Project Excalibur: Woodruff affair, GAO report

 The GAO report stated that they found a wide variety of opinions on the X-ray laser project, but Teller and Wood were "essentially off the scale on the optimistic side".
 They noted that Woodruff's attempts to correct these statements were blocked and that his complaints about the lab's behavior resulted in him becoming what the lab insider called a "nonperson" in which longtime colleagues stopped talking to him.
 But the report also generally agreed with the lab on most other points, and then went on to accuse Woodruff of falsely stating he was a member of Phi Beta Kappa.

 It was later revealed that a letter submitted by Ray Kidder for inclusion in the report had been removed.
 Kidder strongly agreed with Woodruff's version of events and said Woodruff's attempt to send letters "provided a frank, objective and balanced description of the Program as it existed at the time".

 Batzel had already decided to retire by this time, and his position was filled by John Nuckolls.
 Nuckolls gave Woodruff the position as an assistant associate director for treaty verification efforts, a position of some importance as SDI began to wind down while at the same time new treaties made such verification efforts important.
 Nevertheless, in 1990 Woodruff left to take a position at Los Alamos.

-As Woodruff had feared, the end result was to seriously erode the reputation of LLNL in the government.
+As Woodruff had feared, the result was to seriously erode the reputation of LLNL in the government.
 John Harvey, LLNL's director for advanced strategic systems, found that when he visited Washington he was asked: "what's the next lie that's going to come out?"
 Brown later commented: "I'm not inclined to call it an earthshattering report, but what has happened has created a lot of questions about the objectivity and reliability of the laboratory."